Camilla Toulmin: Education and career

-Toulmin is the daughter of philosopher Stephen Toulmin.
-She is married to Sir Mark Jones, and has three children.
-She has a BA degree in economics from Cambridge University, an MSc in Development Economics from the School of Oriental and African Studies, and a DPhil in the economics of Malian dryland farming households from the University of Oxford.
+Toulmin has a BA degree in economics from Cambridge University, an MSc in Development Economics from the School of Oriental and African Studies, and a DPhil in the economics of Malian dryland farming households from the University of Oxford.
 Her DPhil used data collected while running a research programme in Mali.
 From 1987 to 2002, she managed IIED's Drylands Programme, and was the Institute's director from February 2004 to June 2015.

 She is on the board of trustees of the Little Sparta Trust, and judge for the St Andrews Prize for the Environment.
 In 2019, she was elected a Fellow of the Royal Society of Edinburgh.

+Scholarship

+Toulmin has used applied economics and interdisciplinary resource management tools in her own studies of agrarian change, resource management, and the juggling of everyday livelihood options, predominately in the African drylands.
+She used local studies in Africa, and notably in Mali, to inform development policy on decentralisation, governance and land tenure issues.
+As Director of IIED, she commented more widely on climate change policy, the Sustainable Development Goals, capacity building and advocacy.

+Personal life

+Toulmin is the daughter of philosopher Stephen Toulmin.
+She is married to Sir Mark Jones, and has three children.